jhrg/nixie-clock/README.md

 The clock uses the Arduino EEPROM to store values for the intensity and color values so they will be saved even if power is removed.

+Version 0.9.6: Fixed the time set modes so that they don't use the digit fades.
+That was making the display tediously slow while trying to set the time.
+Also removed the compiled in time of 1638; now used the time of the clock which can be maintained by the battery.

 12/18/21